|Nancy West, Director||WestN@missouri.edu||573-882-3893|

 - Phone: 573-882-2909

 Peggy O’Connor, originally from Ossining, New York, joined the Honors College as an Administrative Assistant in August, 2012.
 She holds a BA in Humanities from the University of Colorado, Boulder, a MED in English Education from MU, and Missouri teaching certificates in Secondary English and Special Education.
 Prior to moving to Missouri in 2000, Peggy had a varied 25-year business career, primarily in the Compensation and Employee Benefits fields, ending as a Store Manager for JCPenney.
 After graduating from MU in 2003, she taught Special Ed English at Rock Bridge High School.
-At the Honors College, Peggy primarily schedules prospective student appointments, collects and analyzes honors student and course data, tries to keep the College web information up-to-date, provides administrative support for the Missouri Scholars Academy, and coordinates the new honors course approval process.
+At the Honors College, Peggy primarily schedules prospective student appointments, and is the lead staff support for the Missouri Scholars Academy.
+She also collects and analyzes honors student and course data, tries to keep the College web information up-to-date, and coordinates the new honors course approval process.